ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:pre: .pre}
 {:important: .important}

-# Deploy applications on a VSI in VPC
+# Deploy application on a VSI in VPC
 {: #vpc-app-deploy}

 This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as code(IaC) tools like Terraform and Ansible.
-The infrastructure can be built as described in the following two tutorials:
-- Provision your own VPC with a public and a private subnet and a virtual server instance (VSI) in each subnet - [Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend).
-Only the public subnet and web server is required for this tutorial.
-- For secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group - [Securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server)

 {:shortdesc}